A guide to general Japanese business manners

 II.
 Starting work

-At CC2 it is important that you should be at your desk 5 minutes before work starts.
+At CyberConnect2, it is important that you are at your desk 5 minutes before work starts.

 III.
 After work hours in CC2

-• At 18:00 you should clean the area assigned to you (if you have been assigned an area for that week).
+• At 18:00, you should clean the area assigned to you for cleaning duties (if you have been assigned an area for that week).

 • If you wish to play games or read manga in the office after hours, make sure you are quiet as there will still be other people working.

-• Trainees/fixed contract employees/part time workers should not remain at the company after work hours.
-If you wish to stay behind to study, you must get permission from your supervisor with the appropriate form.
+• Trainees/fixed contract employees/part-time workers should not remain in the company after work hours.
+If you wish to stay later to study or practice, you must get permission from your supervisor and send in the appropriate form.

 IV.
 Keeping clean & tidy